Application of Physics-Informed Neural Networks in Removing Telescope Beam Effects: Data Simulation and Pre-Processing

 \subsection{Telescope Model and Foreground Model}

-The principle of aperture synthesis technology involves combining signals from multiple telescopes using interferometric techniques to achieve high-resolution image reconstruction~\citep{hogbom1974aperture}.
+The principle of aperture synthesis technology involves combining signals from multiple antennas using interferometric techniques to achieve high-resolution image reconstruction~\citep{hogbom1974aperture}.
 The key is to arrange the telescopes in an array and observe the same light source simultaneously~\citep{Wilson2009,thompson2017interferometry}.
 Each telescope receives signals that carry phase information, reflecting the spatial structure of the source.
 In aperture synthesis, the first step is to process these signals for correlation, which is typically achieved through Fourier transformation.
-Fourier transformation converts signals from the time domain to the frequency domain, allowing for the measurement and recording of phase differences.
+Fourier transformation converts signals from the time domain to the frequency domain, allowing for the measurement and recording of the phase difference between antennas.
 By measuring the amplitude and phase of the correlated signals and performing appropriate data processing and analysis, high-resolution images can be reconstructed\citep{Thompson:2001ms}.

-The SDC3a simulation project represents the third Science Data Challenge of the SKA radio telescope, with its core objective being the effective separation of foreground contamination signals from the Milky Way and extra-galactic sources to reveal the pristine neutral hydrogen~(HI) signal.
+The SDC3a simulation project represents the third Science Data Challenge of the SKA radio telescope, with its core objective being the effective separation of foreground contamination signals from the Milky Way and extra-galactic sources to reveal the pristine HI signal.
 In the SDC3a simulation, the $\tt{OSKAR}$~\footnote{\url{https://github.com/OxfordSKA/OSKAR}} software package is employed to generate visibilities, which are produced based on specific time and frequency sampling~\citep{hamaker2006understanding,mort2010oskar,Dewdney:2017}.
 The telescope model is based on the SKA-Low configuration, simulating the ``Vogel'' layout that includes 512 stations, a single-arm spiral configuration designed to achieve uniform antenna area density and maximized azimuthal angle sampling.
-To reduce computational costs, a single station layout was adopted in the simulation rather than $512$ distinct station layouts.
+To reduce computational costs, a single station layout, comprised of 128 antennas, was adopted in the simulation rather than $512$ distinct station layouts.
 This simplification resulted in an increased response in the far side-lobes, for which compensation was made in the definition of the foreground model.